-See below for application link.
+See foot of page for application link.

 It is essential that you have the support of your line manager.

-A minimum of English & Maths at Level 2 (equivalent to GCSE grade A*-C) are required for this apprenticeship but if you don't have these qualifications we can help you gain the level 2 requirement during your SBPA studies at no extra charge.
+A minimum of English & Maths at Level 2 (equivalent to GCSE grade A*- C) are required for this apprenticeship but if you don't have these qualifications we can help you gain the level 2 requirement during your SBPA studies at no extra charge.